Collaborative solutions could benefit Mono Lake and LA—again

 Mono Lake’s ecosystem faces dire conditions.
 It is disappointing to see that problems we solved decades ago, like coyote predation of the California Gull colony, return as urgent action items.
 It will be up to the State Water Board to review stream diversion levels at their future hearing.
 In the meantime, the Mono Lake Committee will continue to pursue collaborative action with LA to support efficient and affordable water services for its residents while implementing the city’s commitment to protect Mono Lake.

 Martha Davis is the Committee’s former Executive Director and a current Board member.
 This post was also published as an article in the Fall 2022 Mono Lake Newsletter.
-Top photo by Arya Harp: The Los Angeles River.
+Top photo by Arya Degenhardt: The Los Angeles River.